gastonoterom/dolarblue/README.md

 ## Tech stack

 This project uses Python as the main programming language.
 It scrapes the different sources with beautifulsoup4 and saves the data to a Redis cache for quick access.
-Flask is used as the backend server for the REST API, and the python-telegram-bot package as the API layer for Telegram.
+FastApi is used as the backend server for the REST API, and the python-telegram-bot package as the API layer for Telegram.